DentyTxR/SCPSL-FAQ-Project/pages/03.server-faq/02.how-to-make-a-server/default.en.md

 Now that you have SteamCMD install you will need to type <kbd>steamcmd</kbd>, If you had the issue as above you will need to type <kbd>./steamcmd</kbd>.

-Now that you are inside of SteamCMD you will first need to login, Simply type <kbd>login anonymous</kbd>.
+Now that you are inside of SteamCMD you will first need to set the install directory for the SCP Server, Simply type <kbd>force_install_dir (your server directory)</kbd> replacing <mark>(your server directory)</mark> with the folder of where you want the server installed

-Now you will need to set the install directory for the SCP Server, Simply type <kbd>force_install_dir (your server directory)</kbd> replacing <mark>(your server directory)</mark> with the folder of where you want the server installed
+After setting the install directory you will need to login as a anonymous user to download the server, Simply type <kbd>login anonymous</kbd>.

 Now you can finally install the SCP Server, Yet again simply type <kbd>app_update 996560</kbd>.